 “Word on the street is that those lenses will download a patch that converts them into algorithm lenses on the day of the Warcross closing ceremony.
 That’s happening in eight days.
 “Seven days of freedom left,” Asher finally says, voicing what we’re all thinking.
 “If you want to rob a bank, now’s your chance.” ~Wildcard

-Whether it be a dystopian books (Legend Trilogy) or a story based on fantastical plot (The Young Elites) Marie Lu has yet to disappoint me with her art of storytelling, it’s just.. feels right without passing the borderline of being too cheesy.
+Whether it be a dystopian book (Legend Trilogy) or a story based on a fantastical plot (The Young Elites), Marie Lu has yet to disappoint me with her art of storytelling.
+Her work just.. feels homely without passing the borderline of being too cheesy.